-- Create a RasterRDD from GeoTiffs that are stored locally, on S3, or on HDFS. - Serialize Python RDDs to Scala and back. - Perform various tiling operations such as tile_to_layout, cut_tiles, and pyramid. - Stitch together a TiledRasterRDD to create one Raster. - rasterize geometries and turn them into RasterRDD. - reclassify values of Rasters in RDDs. - Calculate cost_distance on a TiledRasterRDD. - Perform local and focal operations on TiledRasterRDD. - Read, write, and query GeoTrellis tile layers. - · Read tiles from a layer. - Added PngRDD to make rendering to PNGs more efficient. - Added RDDWrapper to provide more functionality to the RDD classes. - Polygonal summary methods are now available to TiledRasterRDD. - Euclidean distance added to TiledRasterRDD. - Neighborhoods submodule added to make focal operations easier.
+- Create a RasterRDD from GeoTiffs that are stored locally, on S3, or on HDFS. - Serialize Python RDDs to Scala and back. - Perform various tiling operations such as tile\to\layout, cut\tiles, and pyramid. - Stitch together a TiledRasterRDD to create one Raster. - rasterize geometries and turn them into RasterRDD. - reclassify values of Rasters in RDDs. - Calculate cost\distance on a TiledRasterRDD. - Perform local and focal operations on TiledRasterRDD. - Read, write, and query GeoTrellis tile layers. - Read tiles from a layer. - Added PngRDD to make rendering to PNGs more efficient. - Added RDDWrapper to provide more functionality to the RDD classes.